Ready for some holiday ham?

 If using a non-pre-sliced ham, score the outside skin and fat in a diamond pattern as described in our glazed baked ham with honey mustard recipe.

-- 1/4 cup orange juice
+1/4 cup orange juice

-- 2 strips of orange zest
+2 strips orange zest

-- 2 to 3 Tbsp brown sugar
+2 to 3 tablespoons brown sugar

-- 1/2 spiral-cut ham (about 9 pounds, plus or minus), bone-in, natural juices or no added water
+1/2 spiral-cut ham (about 9 pounds, plus or minus), bone-in, natural juices or no added water

 Let the ham sit at room temp for a couple of hours before cooking.
 This will help the ham heat more evenly in the oven with less risk of the outside edges drying out.

-2 Heat the ham: Wrap the ham tightly in aluminum foil, place in a roasting pan, and heat in a 275°F oven for 2 to 2 1/2 hours (depending on the size of the ham, could be less or more time), until the internal temperature is 100°F. (It's already cooked, you're just heating it.)
+Wrap the ham tightly in aluminum foil, place in a roasting pan, and heat in a 275°F oven for 2 to 2 1/2 hours (depending on the size of the ham, could be less or more time), until the internal temperature is 100°F. (It's already cooked, you're just heating it.)

 Place the jellied cranberry sauce in a small saucepan on low heat.
 Whisk in the orange juice and brown sugar until the brown sugar is dissolved.
 Add the strips of orange zest.
 Heat until bubbly and whisk until smooth.
 Then remove from heat, take out the orange strips, and stir in the mustard.

 When the ham is ready, remove from oven.
 Open up the foil and paint the ham with half of the glaze.
 Keep the ham uncovered and return to the oven, bake at 425°F for 10 minutes.

 Remove from oven and baste with the remaining glaze.
 Return to the oven on the lowest rack, and broil for 5 to 10 minutes (at least 6 inches away from the heating element) until the glaze is lightly browned and caramelized.

 Transfer ham to a serving dish.
 Use a paring knife to cut around the bone to separate the spiral cut slices from the bone.
 If you want pour some of the remaining pan juices over the ham.
 (Great flavor!)

 Make sure to save the bone for ham soup!